emerge-ehri/fhir-specification/docs/source/design.rst

 2. **Codify concepts when reasonable.**
    Drugs, diseases, genes, etc... should be codified based on FHIR and IG guidance. eMERGE concepts that extend beyond the FHIR and IG guidance should be codified if possible and within reason.
-3. **Computationally Reliable representation of results**
-    .. todo:: <add a general statement about aiming to achieve computationally useful representations, when possible>
+3. **Computationally Reliable representation of results** TODO <add a general statement about aiming to achieve computationally useful representations, when possible>
 4. **Reflect the composite nature of results** Structure & codify both diagnostic primary/secondary disease pathogenicity interpretations and pharmacogenomic genotype finding medication implications.
 5. **Representation of assay and case level gene coverage.**